opentdf/web-sdk/docs/kao-ec-wrapped.md

 ### 1. Initialization

-When an ECWrapped KAO is created, an ephemeral key pair is generated using the P-256 curve:
+When creating an ECWrapped KAO, we generate an ephemeral key pair using the P-256 curve:

 ```typescript
 const ephemera = crypto.subtle.generateKey(